uhi22/foccci/README.md

     - [ ] fuel flap switch
     - [ ] button to start/stop the charging process
     - [ ] HV contactor feedback

+# Requirements for the low-power-mode

+- The foccci shall fall in low-power-mode, if not needed.
+The consumption shall be less than 5mA during this mode.
+- The foccci shall use the enable pin of the step down converter TPS54302 to shut down the power supply.
+- The following ways shall be used to activate the high-power-mode:
+    - CP line: A significant voltage (above 4V) for a significant time (at least some milliseconds).
+    - Button: A button to ground, internally pulled-up to 12V, if pressed long enough (at least some milliseconds).
+    - microcontroller: The STM32 shall be able to keep itself powered by using a toggle pin.
+In case of stuck to high or low, the foccci shall power-down.
+    - Not planned at the moment: Wakeup via CAN communication.
+This would be a helpful use case, if the user wakes the car via remote key (unlock), and the connector is unlocked by this activity.

 # Controller